square/laravel-hyrule/README.md

 ##### Unknown fields

-By default, Hyrule produce rule-sets that validates against fields that weren't explicitly added via the Fields API.
+By default, Hyrule helps you build robust & secure applications by only allowing fields you explicitly defined via the Fields API.
+This is specifically designed to help you be intentional w/ what you expect from your data.
+For example, this is another mechanism by which your API can further sanitize user input.

 If you expect a field to come through, the library would still require you to specify the data-type.
 But you don't have to specify other rules: